hubowen7/hyperspectral-image-classification-system/README.md

 My code for deep learning algorithms references the projects:
 [DBDA]（https://github.com/lironui/Double-Branch-Dual-Attention-Mechanism-Network#network）

-On the main interface, compare the results images and GT(Ground Truth) images
+On the main interface, the system can compare the results images and GT(Ground Truth) images.
+On the first sub interface, this system can compare three different results images.
+On the second sub interface, the system can compare the bar charts of classification result evaluation index.

 ## Requirements: